papermoonio/build-docs-site/README.md

 **This repo asumes you have all the dependencies of the `moonbeam-mkdocs` repo installed!**

-To get started clone the repo (via SSH as it is private):
+To get started clone the repo:

 ```
 git clone https://github.com/papermoonio/build-moonbeam-docs-site.git